Choice Architecture

 Key terms

-Choice architecture: The presentation of choices in different ways will impact decision making.
+Choice Architecture: The presentation of choices in different ways to impact decision-making.

-Reinforcement: Strengthening the likelihood of a future behavior.
-Positive reinforcement adds a desirable consequence while negative reinforcement removes an undesirable consequence associated with the behavior.
+Reinforcement: The process of strengthening the likelihood of a future behavior.
+Positive reinforcement adds a desirable consequence, while negative reinforcement removes an undesirable consequence associated with the behavior.

 History

-Choice architecture first emerges with Richard Thaler and Cass Sunstein’s 2008 book, Nudge: Improving Decisions about Health, Wealth, and Happiness.2 Thaler coined the term choice architecture to describe how insights from behavioral economics could be used to influence choices, without changing their objective values.
+The concept of choice architecture first emerged with Richard Thaler and Cass Sunstein’s 2008 book Nudge: Improving Decisions about Health, Wealth, and Happiness.2 Thaler coined the term “choice architecture” to describe how insights from behavioral economics could be used to influence choices without changing their objective values.
 In the context of Nudges, choice architecture was said to minimize biases that result from bounded rationality.
 Limitations such as cognitive capabilities, the difficulty of the problem, and the time available to make a decision could be overcome if choice architects nudge humans toward beneficial choices.

-When expanding on choice architecture, the researchers drew inspiration from cognitive scientist and design researcher Donald Norman’s 1990 book, The Design of Everyday Things.1 The main lesson from Norman’s book was that designers must remember humans are confronted daily with a multitude of choices and cues, so products must be designed for ease of use.
+Choice architecture has been used throughout history, long before Thaler and Sunstein named it and explored the concept in depth.
+For example, grocery stores have strategically placed products to influence shopping behavior for decades.
+When exploring and expanding on these examples of historic choice architecture, Thaler and Sunstein drew inspiration from cognitive scientist and design researcher Donald Norman’s 1990 book, The Design of Everyday Things.1 The main lesson from Norman’s book was that designers must remember humans are confronted daily with many choices and cues, so products must be designed for ease of use.
 Thaler and Sunstein aimed to develop the same idea for choice architects: by detailing principles of effective choice architecture, the researchers wanted to help choice architects better design their environments to match how humans behave.
 To achieve this goal, Thaler and his colleagues highlighted six “tools” for choice architects: (1) understanding defaults; (2) expecting errors; (3) providing feedback; (4) understanding mappings; (5) structuring complex choices; and (6) incentivizing.

-For understanding that people are more likely to choose default options (1), defaults are defined as the choices that people must take active steps to avoid, such as being enrolled in student health insurance.1 To combat defaults, choice architects can require people to make their own choices, such as developing the student health insurance form to be empty, with students required to either opt in or opt out by checking one of two boxes.
+Defaults (point 1) are defined as the choices that people must take active steps to avoid, such as being enrolled in student health insurance.1 To combat defaults, choice architects can require people to make their own choices, such as developing the student health insurance form to be empty, requiring students to either opt in or opt out by checking one of two boxes.

-As for understanding mapping (4), this refers to exploring the different ways that the presentation of information can influence option comparison.1 For example, mapping choices between ice cream flavors is much easier and less riskier than mapping choices of health treatments.
+As for understanding mapping (point 4), this refers to exploring the different ways that the presentation of information can influence option comparison.1 For example, mapping choices between ice cream flavors is much easier and less risky than mapping choices of health treatments.
 The researchers suggest that good choice architects should improve people’s ease of mapping choices, which can be done by making information about the various options more comprehensible.

-Finally, choice architects should be cognizant about how they structure complex choices (5), since people are more likely to adopt simplifying strategies as the number of choices increase.1 As options increase in number and become more complex, choice architects have more opportunity to present information in a way that will be more likely to influence behavior.
+Finally, choice architects should be cognizant of how they structure complex choices (point 5), since people are more likely to adopt simplifying strategies as the number of choices increase.1 This is because facing a number of options increases feelings of cognitive overwhelm and contributes to decision fatigue, which makes us less likely to evaluate our choices carefully and more likely to resort to mental shortcuts.
+As options increase in number and become more complex, choice architects have more opportunities to present information in a way that will be more likely to influence behavior.

 Starting out with the broader theory of nudges, Thaler and colleagues moved on to detail the six principles of good choice architecture.
-By providing examples of choice architecture and suggestions for choice architects, the researchers expanded on choice architecture to improve behavioral outcomes.
+By outlining these principles and illustrating them with real-world examples, the goal of choice architecture was to help policymakers design physical environments that better align with human behavior, ultimately reducing cognitive biases and improving behavioral outcomes.

 People